Uni-ISP: Toward Unifying the Learning of ISPs from Multiple Mobile Cameras: Introduction

-In this paper, we aim to unify the learning of ISPs from different cameras, which offers two direct advantages.
-First, it enhances visual quality by leveraging the synergies among ISPs from multiple cameras.
-Unified learning enables ISPs to understand the underlying commonalities and differences in the diverse data, leading to overall improved visual performance.
+In this paper, our aim is to build a model toward unifying the learning of ISPs from different mobile cameras, which offers two direct advantages.
+First, it improves visual quality by leveraging the synergies among ISPs from multiple mobile cameras.
+Unified learning enables ISPs to understand the underlying commonalities and differences in the diverse data, leading to improved visual performance.
 Second, unified learning provides novel applications, surpassing the capabilities of existing learned ISPs limited to inverse and forward ISPs.
-The unified learning enables new uses such as photographic appearance transfer, interpolation, and extrapolation across diverse camera models.
-Additionally, it supports zero-shot image forensics based on the self-consistency of ISP behaviors, including image-level source camera identification and pixel-level image splice detection.
+Unified learning enables new uses such as photographic appearance transfer, interpolation, and extrapolation across diverse camera models.
+Additionally, as a bonus, a unified ISP model has the potential to support zero-shot image forensics based on the self-consistency of ISP behaviors, including image-level source camera identification and pixel-level image splice detection.

 However, learning a device-aware ISP model for multiple cameras is far from trivial, presenting several challenges.
-First, we observe that simply mixing training data from multiple cameras in current models~\cite{afifi2021cie, zamir2020cycleisp, xing2021invertible, kim2023paramisp} can not bring satisfactory performances.
+First, we observe that simply mixing training data from multiple cameras in current models~\cite{afifi2021cie, zamir2020cycleisp, xing2021invertible, kim2023paramisp} can not produce satisfactory performance.
 Therefore, we propose \methodabbr, a novel unified ISP model for multiple cameras that contains several optimizable device-aware embeddings to learn the ISPs of different cameras.
 These device-aware embeddings enable the model to capture the specific characteristics tailored to individual devices, while the shared backbones capture underlying commonalities.